Looking Back at 2018

 My very first pair… I kinda like the unmatched look… and there’s never a Nancy Drew book too far away.

 2018 was a life changing year for me… my son and his family relocated from being 8 miles away, to now almost 1500 miles away in sunny Florida.
-While I’m happy for his new job change, but jealous of his warm surroundings… as I’m still in cold, soon to be snowy Connecticut!
+While I’m happy for his new job change, but jealous of his warm surroundings… as I’m still in cold, and soon to be snowy Connecticut!
 Unfortunately I also lost three granddaughters on that move… which has changed many holiday traditions for us now, but we were able to spend Thanksgiving in Florida this year, and even celebrated Christmas before leaving.
 Christmas dinner eaten outside in balmy 80 degree weather was so strange, but felt so good!

 Hubby and I with our 3 Florida granddaughters and granddog Mollie!